k8snetworkplumbingwg/whereabouts/doc/extended-configuration.md

 You may want to provide a cron expression to configure how frequently the ip-reconciler runs.

-You can check that the cron-scheduler-configmap is present by running `kubectl get configmaps` in the namespace used for Whereabouts.
+You can check that the whereabouts-config is present by running `kubectl get configmaps` in the namespace used for Whereabouts.

-To update the cron-scheduler-configmap, run `kubectl edit configmap cron-scheduler-configmap` and adjust the value to a valid cron expression of your liking.
+To update the whereabouts-config, run `kubectl edit configmap whereabouts-config` and adjust the value to a valid cron expression of your liking.
 Shortly after, the reconciler schedule will update.

 ## Installing etcd. (optional)